 How Credit Card Miles Work and How You Can Earn Them

 You've probably seen credit cards promoting their lucrative credit card miles rewards programs.
-Or, you've read stories of people who fly around the world for next to nothing using credit card miles.
-It may sound like a gimmick, but it's actually possible to accumulate miles and use them to take trips.
+You've read stories of people who fly around the world for next to nothing using credit card miles.
+It may sound like a gimmick, but it's possible to accumulate miles and use them to take trips.
 The number of miles you can earn and trips you can take with those miles depends on a few factors.
-Once you understand how credit card miles work, you may decide it's a benefit you want to take advantage of.
+Once you understand how credit card miles work, you may decide it's a benefit you'd like to have.

 What Are Credit Card Miles?